ishpreet95/Just_Sort_It/README.md

 # Sorting
-A try to visualize sorting algorithms by my basic knowledge of Javascript.
-See it live on https://ishpreet95.github.io/Just_Sort_It/
+A try to visualize sorting algorithms by my basic knowledge of Javascript.\n See it live on https://ishpreet95.github.io/Just_Sort_It/